wp-plugins/nooz/readme.txt

 The plugin also exposes the following shortcodes: '[nooz-release]' and '[nooz-coverage]'.
 These shortcodes allow you to insert press release and press coverage lists on a page.

-= Coming soon =
-* Fine-grained control when editing a press release
-* Default set of styles for press releases and coverage pages
-* If you have ideas to enhance the plugin, let us know!

 == Installation ==

 The easiest way to install the plugin is to: